 Luciente’s Farmers Market occurs every Tuesday from 4-6 pm, starting the first Tuesday in June through early fall.
 The market is held on the Tres Semillas property adjacent to the Abiquiu Post Office, across from Bodes.
 This program supports our local farmers by providing an outlet to sell their produce and supports a healthy, real, farm-to table food source for our community.
 Stop by, browse and purchase fresh produce and other local products.
 It’s a great chance to embrace your community and enjoy time with neighbors!

-Emergency Response Project
+COVID-19 Emergency Food Project